 - Interchange fees are vital to credit unions as they help credit unions recoup the growing costs associated with credit card fraud detection, credit monitoring and, importantly, they allow credit unions to shield members AND merchants from fraudulent charges via zero-liability protection policies when bad actors strike. - Increasing fraud and the possibility of reduced interchange fees pose a real threat to data security. - In 2022, Sens.
-Dick Durbin (D-IL) and Roger Marshall (R-KS) introduced the Credit Card Competition Act in the U.S. Senate and companion legislation was introduced in the U.S. House. - The bill would have decimated an existing system that's proven to be efficient, effective and designed around protecting the consumer and their personal information. - Fortunately, the bill failed to gain support beyond those who sponsored it. - Following the defeat of his sweeping interchange legislation in 2022, credit unions are hearing that Sen. Durbin and his allies are changing their legislative strategy and will seek to make incremental changes to credit interchange. - We understand the Senator will attempt to include interchange language in the 2024 Farm Bill or other "must pass" legislation.
-His proposal could be modeled after the Credit Card Competition Act from last Congress or perhaps be a scaled down plan focused on credit interchange involving certain types of transactions (eg. EBT/SNAP benefits). - We have serious concerns about a proposal that would almost exclusively benefit large retailers using taxpayer dollars while low-income families participating in these programs would realize no savings at checkout.
+Dick Durbin (D-IL) and Roger Marshall (R-KS) introduced the Credit Card Competition Act in the U.S. Senate and companion legislation was introduced in the U.S. House. - The bill would have decimated an existing system that's proven to be efficient, effective and designed around protecting the consumer and their personal information. - Fortunately, the bill failed to gain support beyond those who sponsored it. - Following the defeat of his sweeping interchange legislation in 2022, credit unions are hearing that Sen. Durbin and his allies are changing their legislative strategy and will seek to make incremental changes to credit interchange. - We understand the Senator will attempt to include language in the 2024 Farm Bill that will impact interchange fees on SNAP and EBT transactions. - We have serious concerns about a proposal that would almost exclusively benefit large retailers using taxpayer dollars while low-income families participating in these programs would realize no savings at checkout.